 OneWeb did not immediately respond to a request for comment.

 The government has also signalled its intention to adapt the satellites as part of a plan to develop a new satellite navigation system to replace the EU’s Galileo programme after Brexit.
-However, geodesy experts have expressed deep concerns about whether LEO satellites could be used for such a purpose.
-Their low orbit means they pass over the earth’s surface much more quickly than traditional satellites, making it harder to provide geolocation data accurate enough for the purposes the government is eyeing, such as in military systems.
+However, geodesy experts have expressed concerns about whether LEO satellites could be used for such a purpose.
+Their low orbit means they pass over the earth’s surface more quickly than traditional satellites, making it harder to provide geolocation data accurate enough for the purposes the government is eyeing, such as in military systems.

 As NS Tech revealed earlier this month, the government failed to consult its most senior scientific adviser, Sir Patrick Vallance, or the Ministry of Defence (MoD), before embarking on the controversial acquisition.
 The department for business pushed through the deal despite objections by its most senior civil servant and claims that the government may never see a return on the investment.